 Power to the traveller – Earn commissions now.

 We selected five different hiking and hiking trails on Las Palmas:

 1. The colourful Volcanoes route

 Las Palmas is known for its volcanoes and unique black sand beaches.
 During a walking holiday on the island, the Vulkanenroute cannot be missed.
 The best time to walk this route is the beginning of the summer.
-Then the cloverleaf (Lotus hillebrandii) is in full bloom, and the landscape colours bright yellow of the flowers, a feast for the eyes in combination with the green Canarian pine trees and the black volcanic landscape.
-Here as an active holidaymaker, you can also count on breathtaking views and rocky, dramatic scenes.
+Then the cloverleaf (Lotus hillebrandii) is in full bloom, and the landscape colours bright yellow flowers, a feast for the eyes in combination with the green Canarian pine trees and the black volcanic landscape.
+Here is an active holidaymaker, you can also count on breathtaking views and rocky, dramatic scenes.

 2. 35 kilometres through the mountains

 The Rim Route runs through the highest part of La Palma, around the ‘rim’ of the National Park.
 Walking from Roque de Los Muchachos to the Refugio del Pilar Leisure Area (El Paso) you will be treated to the most beautiful views on both sides of the island.
 The total distance is 35, and the entire journey takes about 10 hours.
 The route leads, among other things, past the Tagador (meeting point from earlier times) and unusually shaped pine trees.
 Hikers and hikers who opt for this challenging path can count on different weather conditions: the mountainous landscape regularly brings snow, fog and strong winds.
 The Rim Route is the second part of the GR13 long-distance path, which runs all over the island.